 And don’t tie yourself up in knots over Furoshiki!
 Find the full tutorial on how to wrap gifts in this eco-friendly wrapping paper alternative at the bottom of this post on how to naturally dye fabric.

-For Christmas wrapping paper that is fully recyclable, then recycled brown kraft paper is also a good bet.
-Whilst it is a single-use product, it is key to make sure that the gift wrap you buy is 100% recycled.
+For Christmas wrapping paper that is fully recyclable, recycled brown kraft paper is also a good bet.
+Whilst it is a single-use product, the key is to make sure that the gift wrap you buy is 100% recycled.

-I buy it my brown eco-friendly wrapping in 10 metre rolls at a bargain-friendly £6.95 from Not On The High Street*.
-As well as being made from recycled paper, the paper is also fully recyclable and compostable.
+I buy my brown eco-friendly wrapping in 10-metre rolls at a bargain-friendly £8 from Not On The High Street.
+As well as being made from recycled paper, the paper is also fully recyclable and compostable once you’re done.

 Brown paper doesn’t have to mean boring or plain.
 There are loads of plastic-free, low-waste, or zero-waste ways to jazz up your parcels.
 Sprigs of herbs, such as rosemary.
 Tiny sprigs of conifer or holly.
 Recycled string or ribbon.
 Christmas tree decorations from charity shops.
 I could go on!
 The only real limit is your imagination.

-For an extra sustainable touch, I like to use compostable paper tape, like this £2.20 one from &Keep*.
+For an extra sustainable touch, I like to use compostable paper tape, like this £2.20 roll of tape from &Keep.
 I use this for wrapping gifts instead of using plastic-based sellotape.
+It’s fully recyclable, and can go in with your paper and cardboard recycling.

 If you would prefer to use patterned recycled wrapping paper, then don’t worry, you still can.
 There are lots of options online.

-My favourite is Rewrapped*.
-They specialise in vibrantly coloured and patterned Christmas and birthday eco-friendly wrapping paper that is far from boring.
+My favourite is Rewrapped.
+Rewrapped specialises in vibrantly coloured and patterned Christmas and birthday eco-friendly wrapping paper that is far from boring.

 What About Eco-Friendly Gift Tags?